-The first thing you should do before your consider purchasing a home is to meet with a licensed mortgage banker who will help you understand how much you can afford to buy.
-Some people think they must pay off all their debt before they can qualify for a mortgage, but this is not the case.
-After determining how much you may qualify for, it is the important to assess your needs such the size of home you’d like to purchase, location and condition of the property.
-Writing down the important elements to you will help your real estate agent to find your dream home.
+Before you consider purchasing, it’s wise to meet with a licensed mortgage banker who will help you understand how much home you can afford.
+Some people think they must pay off all their debt before they can qualify for a mortgage, but this isn’t the case.
+After determining how much you may qualify for, it’s important to assess your needs and wants in a property.

-Many of our previous clients were worried about not qualifying for a mortgage due to previous credit issues.
-If you fear that your credit is so bad that you won’t qualify for a mortgage you should still reach out to one of our licensed mortgage bankers that can help put you on the right track to finally purchase a home you’ve always wanted.
-Many times our expert advice can help you not only qualify for a loan quicker, but also save you thousands of dollars over the course of the loan by increasing your credit score thus giving you a more favorable rate.
+If you fear that your credit score will prohibit you from qualifying for a loan, you should still reach out to one of our licensed mortgage bankers that can help put you on the right track.
+Many times our expert advice can help you not only qualify for a loan sooner than you thought, but also save you thousands of dollars over the course of the loan by increasing your credit score, thus giving you a more favorable rate.

-The first step if you are thinking about buying a home is to contact Atlantic Bay Mortgage.
-We will help you evaluate how much loan you qualify for.
-We gather information about your goals and fit the correct mortgage product to your needs.
-We will also give you a pre-qualification letter to use when shopping for a home.
-Then you’ll know exactly how much you can afford to spend, and it will speed the process once you do find the home of your dreams.
+If you’re thinking about buying a home, contact us first.
+We’ll help you evaluate how big of a loan you qualify for.
+We gather information about your financial goals and show you the best loan options for your needs.
+We’ll also give you a pre-qualification letter to use when shopping for a home.
+This way, you’ll know exactly how much you can afford to spend, and it will speed up the process once you do decide to put in an offer.

 A home is one of the best financial investments you can make.
 When you rent, you write your monthly check and that money is gone forever with no return on your investment.
 But when you own your home, you can deduct the cost of your mortgage loan interest from your federal income taxes, and usually from your state taxes.
 This will save you a lot each year, because the interest you pay is the majority of your monthly payment for most of the years of your mortgage.
 You can also deduct the property taxes you pay as a homeowner.
 In addition, the value of your home may go up over the years.
 Finally, you’ll enjoy having something that’s all yours – a home where your own personal style will tell the world who you are.